 About me

+I am a cognitive scientist and AI safety researcher.
 With my work, I want to contribute to making sure that the AI systems that we build are robustly aligned to human interests.

 My PhD work investigates agent-environment interactions during planning.